Writing Tests

 (new RectangleTest)->run();

-to test for exceptions.
-See the TestCase chapter for more information.
+annotation to test for exceptions.
+You can learn more in the TestCase chapter.

-Nette Tester includes several classes and functions that can make testing easier for you, for example, helpers to test the content of an HTML document, to test the functions of working with files, and so on.
+Nette Tester includes several classes and functions that can make testing easier, for example, testing HTML document content, testing functions that work with files, and so on.

-You can find a description of them on the page Helpers.
+You can find their description on the Helper Classes page.

 Test execution can be affected by annotations in the phpDoc comment at the beginning of the file.
 For example, it might look like this: